ablab/IsoQuant/README.md

 ### Output files

-IsoQuant output files will be stored in in `<output_dir>`, which is set by the user.
-If output directory was not specified the files are stored in `isoquant_output`.
+IsoQuant output files will be stored in `<output_dir>`, which is set by the user.
+If the output directory was not specified the files are stored in `isoquant_output`.
 Output directory will contain one folder per sample with the following files:

 * `SAMPLE_ID.read_assignments.tsv` - TSV file with each read to isoform assignments;